Bozhidar008/ASP.NET-Core-App-MVC/README.md

 Teachers can create courses, add sections to them and optionally enroll students.

 Students can browse available courses and view their content.

+# Forum - Forum System where the users can create posts, add comments and up vote/down vote the things that they like or dislike the most.